Most series finales are awful.

 That said, sure, a side effect of The Island’s light could be an evil that can permeate a person’s soul.
 ‘Cuz, sure.
 Why not?
 If that’s the case, I don’t envy Aaron.
 Mama Claire’s coming home wearing a really bad wig and ready to kill.

-And even if Jack is just too dumb to think of using the light, okay so he uses a bomb.
+Even if Jack is just too dumb to think of using the light, okay so he uses a bomb.
 Then they die.
 The end.
 Whatever happened, happened.
 They blew up.
 Kablooey.
 Dead.
 They can die in the past (look at Juliet).
+The Dharma Initiative was wiped out, too, leaving Jacob and Mib all alone on a glow-in-the-dark island until Rousseau’s crew turns up to get baked by radiation.
+Let’s hope the guys in The Swan patch up that radiation suit!
 Gaaaaa!
 This was such bad writing, I can’t defend it.
+I mean, how is it that Juliet can die and not come back, but the rest of them do?
+Com’on, writers!

 There you have it!
 All the answers to a crazy beautiful show that demanded a lot from its viewers.
 If there’s anything I’ve forgotten, let me know and I’ll add to the answers.
 Or I’ll throw a Hot Pocket at you.
 One or the other.